 This tutorial explains how to create and manipulate systems that contain shells, for the purpose of atomistic simulations with an ionic core-shell model.

 Ionic core-shell models are a type of classical empirical potential, often used to describe polarizable ionic materials.
+It was first introduced by A.D.B.
+Woods, W. Cochran, and B.N.
+Brockhouse, Phys.
+Rev. 119 (1960) 980.
 In such a model, each ion is composed of two particles: its core that is massive and has a charge Q, and a shell that mimics the electronic cloud, that is massless (or has a small mass, depending on the type of shell model) and has a charge q.
 The total charge of the ion is then Q+q.
 If the core and shell are at the same position then the ion is not polarized; if they are at different positions, then the ion is polarized (because the centers of positive and negative charges do not coincide).

 Although Atomsk is not aware of the shell-model potential itself, it is capable of dealing with the position and electric charge of shells.
 Shells are stored in a separate array, and always have the same index as their associated core.